leonyuhanov/WOWPixelDriver/README.md

 * increment the colour index and the X indexer, wait then repeat untill the timer runs out

 You need to make sure the following 2 vars are ste properly:
-* localDevice: the MAC address of your Controller module
+* controllerMAC: the MAC address of your Controller module
   * You will be provided with the MAC address
   * If you want ot use your own ESP8266 module you will need to identify its WIFI_STA address.
 Use [this code](https://github.com/leonyuhanov/WOWPixelDriver/blob/master/Utilities/GetControllerMAC.ino) it will print the MAC address to the serial console and halt
-* animationSystem.remoteDevice: located inside the [WOWAnimationObject.cpp](https://github.com/leonyuhanov/WOWPixelDriver/blob/master/Control%20Module/WOWAnimationObject.cpp) file in the function "void WOWAnimationObject::init(byte rows_y, byte cols_x)"
+* driverMAC: the MAC Address of the Driver Modules "WIFI_STA"
-  * You will be provided with the MAC address of your Driver Module
+  * You will be provided with the MAC address
   * It will also print out on the consoe of your Driver module boot up

 Once you have that set up, upload the [Control Module](https://github.com/leonyuhanov/WOWPixelDriver/tree/master/Control%20Module) Code to your Controler module